Counseling, Therapy, and Psychology: What's the Difference?

 • Education timeline: 12 years, including a four-year residency

 • Internship requirements: Medical school includes at least 100 hours of fieldwork, with a four-year residency requirement afterward.
-You may also participate in a fellowship if you want to further specialize after your residency.
+You may also participate in a fellowship to further specialize after your residency.

 Compare the Licensing Requirements for Mental Health Professionals

-All of these mental health careers require state licensing to diagnose and treat mental health conditions, based on the DSM-5.
+All of these mental health careers require state licensure to diagnose and treat mental health conditions based on the DSM-5.
 The specific licensing requirements vary by state, specialty, and job function.

-For example, psychiatrists are licensed to prescribe medication, so they must have a medical degree.
-Some states have different licensing requirements for substance abuse counseling than for general mental health counseling.
-In some states, mental health licenses require passing a local jurisprudence examination to demonstrate knowledge of the practice laws.
-Titles also vary by state and by level.
+For example, psychiatrists are licensed to prescribe medication in all states and must have a medical degree.
+Some states have different licensing requirements for substance use counseling than general mental health counseling.
+In many states, mental health licenses require passing a jurisprudence examination to demonstrate knowledge of the practice laws.
+License titles also vary by state and by level.

-To become a fully licensed independent professional counselor, therapist, or psychologist, you must have a set number of experience hours practicing under a licensed professional, often around two years of full-time experience or the equivalent.
+To become a licensed professional counselor, therapist, or psychologist who can practice independently, you must have a set number of experience hours practicing under a licensed professional, often around two years of full-time experience or the part-time equivalent.

 Counselors